 On your arrival you will be welcomed by your own guide and driver and taken to your hotel.
-A free cell phone with CNY50 credit is given for your use, and you have access to a mobile Wi-Fi service, to enable you to keep in touch just about everywhere.

 Probably the most iconic square in the world, the Tiananmen Square, awaits you this morning.
 The surrounding imposing buildings include the Heavenly Gate (entry to the Forbidden City), government buildings and Chairman Mao's Mausoleum.
 Wonders continue with the Forbidden City, the best preserved imperial complex in the world.
 There are many permanent and temporary exhibitions, ask your guide for more information.